CodeThat/Proxy-Scraper/README.md

 # Proxy Scraper

-A script for scraping and saving proxies using the [a link]proxyscrape.com ProxyScrape API.
+A script for scraping and saving proxies using the [ProxyScrape API](proxyscrape.com).

 ## Usage